All Episodes

 I guarantee you they'll do it.

-Don't think it's impossible because it sounds so crazy, you know they're thinking it.
+Don't think it's impossible because it sounds so crazy.

-Eric Erikson, in for Rush.
+Eric Erickson, in for Rush.

-Hey, folks, don't forget uh Rush 24-7, a great way to access the site, get the show notes, uh, see Rush on Demand on video when he's here, listen to the show, the live stream.
+Hey, folks, don't forget Rush 24-7, a great way to access the site, get the show notes, see Rush on Demand on video when he's here.

 It is a great, great gift for Father's Day for your dad coming up.

-Go to Rush Limbaugh.com.
+Go to rushlimball.com.

 You will totally enjoy it.

-Uh I get the limball.
+I get the limb ball.

-Look, I I'm a total dittohead.
+Look, I'm a total ditto head.

-He had been listening to Paul Harvey, and and suddenly this guy comes on we never heard before, talking about restless leg syndrome in 92 and the Clinton campaign, fell in love that day.
+I remember the day my dad and I driving, looking at colleges in 92, he had been listening to Paul Harvey, and suddenly this guy comes on we never heard before talking about restless leg syndrome in 92 and the Clinton campaign fell in love that day.

-The only thing I've ever really wanted to do in life is fill in behind the golden EIB microphone, and I am, except my microphone's not golden.
+The only thing I've ever really wanted to do in life is fill in behind the golden EIB microphone.

-I'm in my studio in Atlanta at uh my station WSB, but it it really is worth it.
+I'm in my studio in Atlanta at my station, WSB.

 You people should be doing it as well.

-Because Jeb Bush is the 2016's version of Mitt Romney essentially.
+I knew this was going to happen because Jeb Bush is the 2016 version of Mitt Romney, essentially.

 He's now top heavy.

-He was a conservative governor of uh Florida.
+He was a conservative governor of Florida.

-I've got issues with him on immigration, I got issues with him on Common Core.
+I've got issues with him on Common Core.

 And the fundamental problem is he made major miscalculations in his campaign.

-He thought that if he announced he could keep other people out of the race.
+He thought that if he announced, he could keep other people out of the race.

 He got Mitt Romney out of the race, but we knew he could get Romney out of the race.